-LGBTQ Equal Pay Awareness Day
+LGBTQIA+ Equal Pay Awareness Day

 june 13, 2024

+On this LGBTQIA+ Equal Pay Awareness Day, we join forces to challenge a system that devalues our labor, discriminates against our identities, and denies us the economic security we deserve.
 Together, we strive for a future where our contributions, regardless of gender identity, sex characteristics, or sexual orientation, are valued equally.

 Our fight for equal pay takes an intersectional approach, acknowledging that the wage gap is magnified for transgender and gender non-conforming individuals, LGBTQIA+ people of color, LGBTQIA+ women, immigrants, and other marginalized identities.
 Together, we champion inclusive solutions that uplift all voices within our diverse community.

-In a year marred by hundreds of pieces of anti-LGBTQIA legislation, we stand firm, raising our voices to address wage inequality and all its contributors, employment, education, and housing discrimination, poverty, and scarcity that impact our diverse community.
+In another year marred by hundreds of pieces of anti-LGBTQIA+ legislation, we stand firm, raising our voices to address wage inequality and all its contributors, employment and housing discrimination, poverty, and scarcity that impact our diverse community.
 We stand together, united in our pursuit of justice and equality.
-And we continue to push for the data we need on LGBTQIA+ communities to be routinely collected and made available, so we can highlight our victories, and target our next fights.
+And we continue to push for the data we need on LGBTQIA communities to be routinely collected and made available, so we can highlight our victories, and target our next fights.
 Wage equality is not a distant dream—it is a future we can create.

-Join us on LGBTQIA+ Equal Pay Awareness Day, and together, we will build a world where our community is valued, uplifted, and financially empowered.
+Thank you for joining us on LGBTQIA+ Equal Pay Awareness Day, and together, we will build a world where our community is valued, uplifted, and financially empowered.

 Take action to support LGBTQIA+ Equal Pay Awareness Day